kwizatz88/GsyncSwitch/README.md

 v3.0 : removed the  exe call to switch Gsync

-now all the NVAPI calls are made throught CPP linked with dll : this will permit to add multiple others NVAPI calls
+now all the NVAPI calls are made throught CPP linked with dll : this will allow me to add multiple others NVAPI calls

 new one is current Gsync state, shown in label :
 ![2023-04-19](https://user-images.githubusercontent.com/71530061/233081007-6b3bdaf0-e4d3-4d29-8497-7efe9540e6ab.png)